oscarpedrero/BloodyRewards/README.md

 <details>
 <summary>Changelog</summary>

+`1.0.11`
+- Added a control so that if the timer fails when giving the reward to a player, the Timer does not stop.
+- Add command `.brew force start connection timer`

 `1.0.10`
 - Added option for maximum number of deaths in pvp of the same player.
 This parameter defines how many times you can kill the same player in 24 hours.
 - Added cooldown option that a player will receive when they exceed the established daily death limit for the same player.